Skip to main content

 General competencies will be visible to all employees during development plan creation.
 They can be accessed from within Career Paths or through the edit competencies button in development plans.

 By default, development plans will display Culture Amp's nine ready-made competencies.
-These come with links to relevant playbook ideas, Skills Coach courses, and People Science curated courses provided by Go1.
+These come with links to relevant Skills Coach courses, and People Science curated courses provided by Go1.
 Admins have the option to add, remove, or edit competencies and can also introduce additional competency groups to organize general competencies

 Configuring competencies linked to roles